vanderoffice/CA-Strategy/05-procurement-guide.md

 ### 8.4 Rapid RFI²: Challenge-Based Procurement

 **When to Use:** Problems where the need is clear but the best solution is uncertain.
-High-uncertainty, cross-agency, or emerging technology challenges where traditional requirements would constrain innovation.
+High-uncertainty, cross-agency, or emerging technology challenges where traditional requirements would constrain innovation. **AI applications are ideal candidates for Rapid RFI²**—the field is evolving rapidly, and prototypes demonstrate whether AI solutions actually work for specific government use cases.

 **When NOT to Use:** Well-defined requirements with proven solutions, commodity purchases, time-critical needs, low-risk implementations.